LapoStopponi/Analyzing-House-Market-Share-Florence/README.md

 6. Is there a correlation between the Median Price and the Median Area in different Neighborhoods?

+This shows the relationship between the median price and the median area.

 ![relationship median price and median area](https://github.com/user-attachments/assets/f8d3cb7e-5dc8-4e4b-ba1a-79882ba5d47a)

+This shows the relationship between the median price and the median area for 3 bedroom houses.
 ![Median price per 3 bedrooms by neighborhood](https://github.com/user-attachments/assets/fe433bf3-78d6-4a0c-b45a-9b01d42e4e31)